 “Hiring at the entry level, whether it’s interns or recent grads, is mission critical to most companies’ long-range talent-management strategies,” says Tullier.
 If there is a certain organization or company you want to work for, “they will come around and will hire again.”

 Identify the right people

 Don’t forget that you can also find potential interviewees by simply remaining curious about others.
-“Whether you are intentionally trying to set up a meeting or not, ask people questions about themselves when you meet them and listen,” Schulte suggests.
+“Whether you are intentionally trying to set up a meeting or not, ask people questions about themselves when you meet them and listen,” suggests Lara Schulte, certified behavior specialist and business coach.
 “People love to talk and share information about themselves — and even more than that, they like to feel heard.”

 Reach out and schedule the meeting